smart79/LiveVibe/README.md

 You can also enter a song name and click the “Song Name” button to get information on that song and other similar songs.

+Once the results table have populated click on the artist name or song of choice to see the youTube Video associated.

 Click the Event (ticket) icon in the results section to get relevant concert and ticket information by entering your abbreviated state code. (ex: tx, or ca)

 You may also click the X social media platform url link to the artist's page if available.